 No one doubts that we are in a globalized and highly competitive economic environment, where process automation has become a key factor when it comes to optimizing production and managing to satisfy demand at a lower price and with short delivery time.

 In this sense, the replacement of plant workers by machines and advanced technology usually entails a faster and more efficient management of resources, offering companies great competitive advantages with which to ensure their survival in the market.

-That is why industrial automation is today a key factor in business survival, development, and growth.
+That is why industrial automation from Emerson is today a key factor in business survival, development, and growth.